USCGC William Trump

 USCGC William Trump (WPC-1111) is a Sentinel-class cutter of the United States Coast Guard.

-When it was delivered to the Coast Guard, on November 25, 2014, it was the eleventh vessel, of its class, and the fifth vessel based in the Coast Guard's station in Key West, Florida.
+When she was delivered to the Coast Guard, on November 25, 2014, she was the eleventh vessel of her class, and the fifth vessel based in the Coast Guard's station in Key West, Florida.

 Like her sister ships she has the endurance to take her crew on five day missions of up to 2500 nmi.

-She has modern electronics, integrating her with the rest of the Coast Guard and is designed for searching for and apprehending smuggling vessels, international refugees, search and rescue, and other constabulary duties.
-She carries a high-speed jet-boat, that deployed and retrieved via her stern launching ramp.
+She has modern electronics, integrating her with the rest of the Coast Guard and is designed for search and rescue, apprehending smuggling vessels, intercepting international refugees, and other constabulary duties.
+She carries a high-speed jet-boat, that is deployed and retrieved via her stern launching ramp.
 She is armed by a remotely controlled 25 mm autocannon, and four crew served Browning fifty caliber machine guns.
 Her two diesel engines can propel her at 28 kn.

 Operational history

 On December 24, 2015, William Trump, with other Coast Guard elements, pursued an expensive pleasure-craft stolen from Fort Myers, Florida.
-William Trump's chase of the vessel spanned 20 hours, and over 300 nmi, before the three thieves gave up and surrendered.
+William Trump's chase of the vessel spanned 20 hours, and over 300 nmi, before the three-man crew gave up and surrendered.
 The stolen craft was a 36 ft "go-fast", worth approximately $350,000, was powered by three 300 bhp outboard motors, and was capable of traveling at 75 mph.

 The three suspects, David Llanes Vasquez, Farfan Ramirez-Vidal and Sauri Raul De La Vega, were turned over to the Lee County Sheriff Department, after the stolen vessel had been towed home.

-Initially vessels of the Sheriff's department had tried to apprehend the vehicle, which responded by attempting to ram the law enforcement vessel.
+Initially the Sheriff's department had tried to apprehend the gö-fast, which responded by ramming the law enforcement vessel.
 The Sheriff's department handed the chase over to the Coast Guard when the vessel left their jurisdiction.

-On May 5, 2016, the William Trump was mobilized when a report was received that a fishing vessel was firing upon a pleasurecraft 20 miles from one of the Florida keys.
+On May 5, 2016, the William Trump was mobilized when a report was received that a fishing vessel was firing upon a pleasure-craft 20 miles from one of the Florida Keys.
 Both vessel were boarded and brought back to port, for an investigation.

-In November, 2018, the William Trump, and her sister ship, the Charles Sexton, interdicted 36 Cuban migrants, and repatriated 35 of them to Cabañas, Cuba.
+In November, 2018, the William Trump, and her sister ship, the Charles Sexton, interdicted 36 Cuban migrants from illegally entering the US, and repatriated 35 of them to Cabañas, Cuba.
 One migrant seemed to suffer a heart attack and was sent to a US port for medical treatment.